uiuctml/npc-dataset-utils/docs/npc-dataset-utils/utilities/label.md

 - For each attribute, users may label the selected class by selecting an existing attribute value from the drop-down menu on the left.
 - To add a new attribute value, type it into the text box and click `Add Label`.
 - The currently selected attribute value in the drop-down menu can be removed with `Remove Label`.
-- The panel can be collapsed or expanded towards either top or bottom by dragging the bar directly above or below it.
+- The panel can be collapsed or expanded towards either top or bottom by dragging the bar directly above or below the panel.

 ## Application Control Panel

 The Application Control Panel provides controls for managing the labeling process and navigating through the dataset:

-- `Save & Last` saves progress and returns to the previous class in sequence.
+- `Save & Last` and `Save & Next` save progress and navigate through classes sequentially.
-- `Reload` reloads dataset configurations if changes are made directly to the configuration files while the utility is running.
+- `Reload` reloads dataset configurations if changes are made directly to the configuration file while the utility is running.
 - The drop-down menu in the middle of the panel allows direct and random access to any class.
 - `Shuffle Viewer` draws new random instances from the selected class to be displayed in the Viewer Panel.
 - `Save` immediately saves the current labeling for the selected class.
-- `Save & Next` saves progress and advances to the next class in sequence.
-- The panel can be collapsed or expanded by dragging the bar directly above it.
+- The panel can be collapsed or expanded by dragging the bar directly above the panel.

 Note that `Reload` does not pick up attribute additions or removals made directly in the dataset configuration files.